100% Pure Seed. No Fillers. Non GMO.

 As much as we love a gorgeous display of flowering bulbs in spring, rodents, rabbits, and deer enjoy feasting on these ready-made meals.
 Voles, mice, and other rodents can’t resist the plump, juicy bulbs we so conveniently tuck in the garden for them each fall.
 Deer and rabbits relish the fresh greens that emerge in spring.
 Who can blame a hungry critter for seizing such an easy meal?
 Luckily, there are several tricks you can employ to prevent your bulb planting from becoming a wildlife buffet.

-Before you can critter-proof your bulbs you need to know which animals are active in your landscape.
+First, we'll help you identify which critters are eating your bulbs or flowers.
 Experience will tell you whether your problem lies with squirrels and chipmunks digging up bulbs to munch, or voles and mice burring beneath the soil.
 Perhaps your bulbs survive the winter only to be nibbled by deer.
 Each problem has its own unique solution.
-Look for these signs to identify the culprits.
+Look for these signs to identify the culprits:

 The best way to avoid problems with wildlife is to start by planting bulbs which are unfavorable to these critters.
 Animals do not find all bulbs equally delicious.
 Have you noticed that daffodils never seem to be bothered by pests?
-These bulbs, along with snowflakes (Leucojum) and snowdrops (Galanthus), produce a bitter-tasting compound called lycorine which repels animals.
-Other bulbs that wildlife tend to avoid include scilla, camassia, muscari, hyacinth, chionodoxa, fritillaries, and allium.
+These bulbs, along with snowflakes and snowdrops, produce a bitter-tasting compound called lycorine which repels animals.

 Individual or small groups of bulbs can be enclosed within wire cages that are buried in gaps in the garden.
 This method is more time consuming than planting in mass, but useful for planting bulbs in areas where extensive digging is impractical, such as among trees and shrubs or within densely planted beds.